Paul Méfano

-Paul Méfano (March 6, 1937 – September 15, 2020), was a French composer and conductor.
+Paul Méfano (6 March 1937 – 15 September 2020) was a French composer and conductor.

 Biography

 Paul Méfano was born in Basra, Iraq.
 He pursued musical studies at the École Normale de Musique de Paris, and then later at the Paris Conservatory (CNSMP), where he was a student of Andrée Vaurabourg-Honegger, Darius Milhaud, and Georges Dandelot.
 He completed his studies in Basel at the courses taught by Pierre Boulez, Karlheinz Stockhausen, and Henri Pousseur.

-He regularly attended the concerts of the Domaine Musical, as well as the seminars at Darmstadt, and enrolled in Olivier Messiaen's class at the CNSMP.
+He regularly attended the concerts of the Domaine Musical, as well as the seminars at the Darmstädter Ferienkurse, and enrolled in Olivier Messiaen's class at the CNSMP.
 Messiaen described Méfano as "restless, intense, and always in search of radical solutions".

 In 1965 his music was performed publicly for the first time, at the Domaine Musical under the baton of Bruno Maderna.
 From 1966 to 1968 he lived in the United States, and then in 1969 he moved to Berlin at the invitation of the German Academic Exchange Service (DAAD).

 In 1970 he returned to France, signed a contract with Salabert, and devoted himself to composition, to conducting, and to musical life in general.
 In 1972 he founded the Ensemble 2e2m, a group which he regularly conducted, and with which he has premièred more than five hundred works by young composers and with which he has made more than forty recordings.
 Amongst those younger composers are Stéphane de Gérando, Laurent Mettraux, Thierry Blondeau, Marc André, Michael Finnissy, James Dillon, Bruce Mather, and Claude Lefebvre, but he has also championed older composers such as Jean Barraqué, Brian Ferneyhough, Franco Donatoni, Luigi Nono, Aldo Clementi, Philippe Boesmans, Morton Feldman, Edison Denisov, and John Cage, as well as participating in the rediscovery of Charles-Valentin Alkan and the Czech composers who were interred at Terezienstadt in 1940.
 He is the founder of the Editions du Mordant for the publication of contemporary music, and of the Editions Musicales Européennes (dedicated primarily to young composers), and he has produced a number of notable radio series.

 In 1972 he was appointed director of the Conservatory of Champigny-sur-Marne, a duty which he performed until 1988.
 He also was professor of composition and orchestration at the Paris Conservatory until 2002.
 One of his conducting students was the Canadian composer Claude Vivier.

 From 1996 until 2005 he directed the Conservatory of Versailles.

 The most important works of Paul Méfano are published and accessible at Babelscores.

 In 2007, Paul Méfano became the director of the CLSI ensemble (Circle for the Liberation of Sounds & Images) with various musicians and composers like Gérard Pape, Jacqueline Méfano, Olga Krashenko, Lissa Meridan, Michael Kinney, Martin Phelps, Rodolphe Bourotte, Stefan Tiedje, Jean-Baptiste Favory.

+Méfano died on 15 September 2020, at the age of 83.